Funding Local Causes

 • Have a written constitution or set of rules

-• Are governed by a board of trustees/directors/management committee with a least 3 members (two of whom are unrelated)
+• Are governed by a board of trustees/directors/management committee with at least 3 members (three of whom must be unrelated)

 Timeline